ReCodEx/worker/README.md

 #### Install worker on Windows

-There are basically two main dependencies needed, **Windows 7** or higher and **Visual Studio 2015+**.
-Provided simple installation batch script should do all the work on Windows machine.
-Officially only VS2015 and 32-bit compilation is supported, because of hardcoded compile options in installation script.
-If different VS or different platform is needed, the script should be changed to appropriate values.
+There are basically two main dependencies needed, **Windows 7** or higher and **Visual Studio 2019+**.
+There is a simple installation batch script provided which should do all the work on Windows machine.
+The script uses MsBuild from VS2019 and 64-bit compilation, if you wish to use different compile option, please revisit mentioned script.

-Mentioned script is placed in *install* directory alongside supportive scripts for UNIX systems and is named *win-build.cmd*.
+The script is placed in *install* directory alongside supportive scripts for UNIX systems and is named *win-build.cmd*.
 Provided script will do almost all the work connected with building and dependency resolving (using **NuGet** package manager and `msbuild` building system).
-Script should be run under 32-bit version of _Developer Command Prompt for VS2015_ and from *install* directory.
+Script should be run under 64-bit version of _Developer Command Prompt for VS2019_ and from *install* directory.

 Building and installing of worker is then quite simple, script has command line